robotframework/robotframework/doc/releasenotes/rf-2.9.2.rst

 .. default-role:: code

-Robot Framework 2.9.2 is a new release that fixes broken `AutoItLibrary` support and adds `Dialogs` library for IronPython amongsts other bug fixes and enhancements.
+Robot Framework 2.9.2 is a new release that fixes broken `AutoItLibrary` support and adds `Dialogs` library for IronPython amongst other bug fixes and enhancements.
 All issues targeted for RF 2.9.2 can be found from the `issue tracker
 <https://github.com/robotframework/robotframework/issues?q=milestone%3A2.9.2>`_.